Diagnosing chaos with projected ensembles of process tensors

 \section{Results}

 We discuss our numerical results for the figures of merit described in Sec.~\ref{sec:figs_of_merit}.
 We will analyze the dependence of these quantities on the Hamiltonians by studying their behavior with time between interventions $\delta t$, number of interventions $n_B$, and system size $L$.
 In general, we expect these quantities to depend on the initial state, so in all cases we consider the pure, low-entangled, non-stationary initial N\'eel state, shown in Eq.~\eqref{eq:neel}.
-All numerical results in this section use natural logarithms.
+Other initial states are considered in Appendix~\ref{app:initial_state_dep}, and we find qualitatively similar results.
+We perform time evolution using exact diagonalization with the help of the QuSpin library~\cite{10.21468/SciPostPhys.2.1.003, 10.21468/SciPostPhys.7.2.020} and all numerical results in this section use natural logarithms.
 We also report several analytical results.